The Basics of VBM

 - not re-registered your new address.

-When can voters expect to receive their Mail-in Ballot or Vote By Mail application for the July 7 Primary?
+When can voters expect to receive their Mail-in Ballot for the November 3rd General Election?

 - A United States citizen